ashwinikh27/campaign-tracker/README.md

+1. Campaign Tracker

-A simple Campaign Tracker built with React, Node.js, and MongoDB that lets users add, view, update, and delete marketing campaigns.
+A simple web app built with React, Node.js, and MongoDB to manage marketing campaigns.
+Users can add, view, update, and delete campaigns, with data stored persistently.

-Features :
+2. Features

--Add a new marketing campaign
+- Add a new marketing campaign

--View all campaigns in a clean list
+- View all campaigns in a list

--Update campaign status (Active, Paused, Completed)
+- Update campaign status (Active, Paused, Completed)

--Delete a campaign

-Data stored persistently in MongoDB
+- Delete campaigns

+- Persistent storage using MongoDB

-Tech Stack :
+3. Tech Stack

-Frontend: React, Axios, HTML, CSS
+- Frontend: React, Axios, HTML, CSS

-Backend: Node.js, Express
+- Backend: Node.js, Express

-Database: MongoDB (Local or MongoDB Atlas)
+- Database: MongoDB (Local or Atlas)

-Setup Instructions
+4. Setup Instructions
-1. Clone or Download the Project git clone <your_repo_link>
+4.1 Clone the Project
+git clone <your_repo_link>
 cd campaign-tracker

-2. Setup Backend
+4.2 Backend Setup
 cd backend
 npm install

-Create a .env file inside backend/ with your MongoDB connection string:
+Created a .env file with the following:

 MONGO_URI=mongodb://127.0.0.1:27017/campaignDB
 PORT=5000

-Start backend:
+Start the backend:
 node server.js

-Server will run on http://localhost:5000
+Backend will run on http://localhost:5000

-3. Setup Frontend
+4.3 Frontend Setup
 cd ../frontend
 npm install
 npm start

 Frontend will run on http://localhost:3000

+5. What I Learned

-The goal was to build a simple CRUD (Create, Read, Update, Delete) web app connecting a React frontend with a Node.js + MongoDB backend.
+How to connect a React frontend with a Node.js backend.

-I focused on clear folder structure, simple design, and working functionality.
-Through this task, I strengthened my understanding of REST APIs, React state management, and full-stack data flow.
+Implementing CRUD operations and managing state in React.

+Handling full-stack data flow from UI to database.